 When asked about specific movies that influenced their direction on CAPTAIN MARVEL, Boden and Fleck rattled off a laundry list of exciting classics that included THE FRENCH CONNECTION, TERMINATOR 2: JUDGMENT DAY, LA FEMME NIKITA and the Westerns of Sergio Leone.

-One very specific aspect of CAPTAIN MARVEL that will help set it apart from the other movies in the Marvel Cinematic Universe will be its setting.
-The movie acts as a prequel in the MCU and will take place in the 1990s.
+One very specific aspect of CAPTAIN MARVEL that sets it apart from the other movies in the Marvel Cinematic Universe is its setting.
+The movie acts as a prequel in the MCU and takes place in the 1990s.
 This was made clear in the first CAPTAIN MARVEL trailer, which saw the cosmic superhero crash land on Earth by busting through the ceiling of a Blockbuster Video.

 But Boden and Fleck also are using the ‘90s setting to explore some recognizable music from the decade.
 “We can't compete with GUARDIANS OF THE GALAXY.
 [That] was its own special thing,” Boden joked.
 “But we do have a movie that takes place in the ‘90s, and you will hear some ‘90s music, hopefully stuff that reminds you of the past.
 We're playing a lot with songs that we forgot about or just haven't heard in a long time, but that really bring us back to a certain moment.”

 Taking advantage of the 1990s setting also means flashing back to a time when cellphones weren’t prevalent.
 “You're going to see her … there will be some MacGyvering using strange space stuff and a payphone,” Fleck said.

 Boden added, “This was also the birth of the internet.
 There's a lot of fun stuff to play with, just remembering the idea of having this woman from a super-advanced technological place dropped down not only on Earth, but on 1990s Earth, there’s some fodder in there.”